Priyanshu-511/SocioApps/README.md

 # SocioApps
-this is practice about how social apps working
+This is practice about how social apps working

+ ## start with create server